carhubcentralts-hue/prosaasil/replit.md

 # Overview

-AgentLocator is a Hebrew CRM system featuring "Leah," an AI-powered real estate agent.
+AgentLocator is a Hebrew CRM system featuring a customizable AI-powered real estate assistant.
 It automates lead management for real estate businesses by integrating with Twilio and WhatsApp to process real-time calls, collect lead information, and schedule meetings.
 The system uses advanced audio processing for natural conversations, aiming to streamline the sales pipeline for real estate professionals.
+The AI assistant name and business name are fully customizable per business using dynamic placeholders.

 # User Preferences